 The story began in the late 1950s, when Alex Moulton, no follower of the 'ain't broke don't fix it' school of thought, decided to reinvent the bicycle.
 He wanted something more convenient and practical, and he spent several years turning his ideas into reality.
-Moulton wanted small wheels and a step-through frame, but he knew that small wheels bring a harsh ride, and the step-through style frame is inherently weak.
+Moulton wanted small wheels and a step-through frame, but he knew that small wheels bring a harsh ride, and the step-through style frame (especially the kind he had in mind) is inherently weak.
 Moulton killed both these birds with a single stone by fitting his new bike with suspension.
 This compensated for the bumpy ride and reduced the forces applied to the frame (a point Raleigh came to appreciate several years later after it took over production of the Moulton and cut costs by leaving out the front suspension).
 Note that improving the ride quality was not one of the reasons for fitting suspension; the fact that it did was just a bonus.

 Moulton achieved his aim of improved practicality too.
 His bike had a built-in rear luggage rack and matching front rack (standard or extra depending on the model), so it carried more than other bikes.
 Not only could it carry more, but the load was carried more efficiently.
 The load on the front rack didn't affect the steering because the rack was mounted on the frame rather than the handlebars.
 And the load on both racks was carried low (because of the small wheels), so a loaded Moulton was much less top heavy than a similarly loaded conventional bike.